starsky77/DiST/README.md

 # Does resistance to style-transfer equal Global Shape Bias?
 Measuring network sensitivity to global shape configuration

-The repo serves as supporting material of paper *Does Resistance to Style-Transfer Equal Shape Bias?
-Evaluating Shape Bias by Distorted Shape*.
+The repo serves as supporting material of paper *Does resistance to style-transfer equal Global Shape Bias?
+Measuring network sensitivity to global shape configuration*.
 The repo has been anonymized to abid the double-blind review process.

 The following is the structure of this repo.
 ```
 ├── data/                    # Images of DiST
     ├── original/            # Stored the original images
-    ├── set1/                # Stored the shape distorted images
+    ├── set1/                # Stored the structure disruppted images
-    ├── set2/                # Stored the another version of shape distorted images
+    ├── set2/                # Stored the another version of structure disruppted images
 ├── src/                     # Source code
     ├── feature_attribution/ # Source code for generate the sensitivity map
 ├── model/                   # Model weight trained by applying DiSTinguish using ffcv